matuteiglesias/journal/content/Business/2025-04-15_Explored_UI_Factory_and_Indie_Development_Strategi.md

 ## 📅 2025-04-15 — Session: Explored UI Factory and Indie Development Strategies

 **🕒 22:30–22:55**
-**🏷️ Labels**: UI Design, Automation, Indie Development, AI Tools, Monetization
+**🏷️ Labels**: Ui Design, Automation, Indie Development, Ai Tools, Monetization
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore innovative concepts in UI [[automation]] and indie development strategies.
+The session aimed to explore innovative concepts in UI automation and indie development strategies.

 ### Key Activities
 - Discussed the concept of a UI Factory using PromptBlocks and YAML flows to enhance frontend development efficiency, drawing parallels to Fordism in manufacturing.